MattCSmith/Project-365/README.md

 - ✅ Further API enhancements

 Scope creep can be a real problem in project.
 I think today I realised just how far this project has crept.
 The API is looking much better for it, but I may need to consider drawing a line for V1 release.

+## Day 27
+- ✅ Completed the API, pending some minor tweaks required by testing
+- ✅ Cleaned up the code
+- ✅ Deployed

+I consider v1 of the backend portion of this project complete.
+I will be closely monitoring it running over the next couple of days and making minor tweaks as required.